 LEADING UP TO RACE DAY

 Kids run or walk the first 25 miles of their marathon one mile (or half mile) at a time on a safe, secure route designated by parents, coaches or teachers.
 The program should take 6-8 weeks to complete depending on the fitness level of the child.
 A less-active child may need to start earlier to complete the program.
 As they are completing their miles, kids also complete their reading and do-rights (good deeds).
-For more info on training, suggested books and do-right ideas and to download your trackers, see the Trackers & Training page.
+For more info on training, suggested books and do-right ideas and to download your trackers.

 ON RACE DAY